 I stood in shock as darkness filled the air around me, my legs trembling in fear.
-The full moon shone bright against a sea of black, and the stars hid behind the cloudy night.
 The figure stood no more than fifteen feet in front of us.
 It seemed frozen in its tracks.
 It was tall, and wore a dirty trench coat.

-Hunter, my brother, who was standing next to me slowly took a step back.
-After a moment, the figure crept forward.
+Hunter, my older brother who was standing next to me slowly took a step back.
+After a moment the figure crept forward.
 Two more steps and again, our pursuer moved forward.

 Before it could take another step, Hunter and I turned and ran faster than we had ever run before.
 Something was flowing in my body telling me it wasn't safe.
 Something that had been explained to me many times before that I didn't want to believe.

 There was a fire in my stomach.
 The pain stabbed me in the belly.
 I doubled over, stumbling into a large rusty dumpster I hadn’t had time to see was there, and fell to the cold wet concrete.
 The smell of urine, filth and rotting food that wafted around the metal containers made it hard for me to breathe that I almost puked.
 Two over-sized rats darted from behind the large dumpsters towards me.
 Their tails slapped me hard across the face as they passed, screeching loudly against my ear.
 The sound of it, like nails scraping across a chalkboard sent shivers down my spine.
 I cringed.
 Using my hands to steady myself, I quickly got back onto my feet and continued my dash for freedom.

 “You can't outrun me!”

 The shouts of our captor echoed behind us.
 The voice was deep and aggressive.
 A man’s voice.

 “There's no escape!
 I’m faster than you!”